-StumpGeek is a technology company, initially focused on our Logged It Business Management Software.
-The Logged It product is specifically designed to track the production of a timber harvesting business, based initially on the Wisconsin and Upper Michigan logging industries.
+StumpGeek is a technology company, initially focused on our Business Management Software.
+The application is specifically designed to track the production of a timber harvesting or timber hauling business, based initially on the Wisconsin and Upper Michigan logging industries.

 Having worked for several years with his dad's logging business, Wes tried a few other career options working for others, but quickly realized his passion was in the woods.
 He returned to eventually take over his family logging business and eventually setup his own.
 His path led him to running his own business, working for himself, setting his own hours and his own destiny.

 As a business owner and computer hobbyist, he experimented with many different ways of tracking and managing his business.
 Growing and expanding to not only meet the basic needs, but to expand his analysis for better understanding, improvement and profitability.
-This experience over 20+ years, using spreadsheets, directly led to the development of the Logged It product.
+This experience over 20+ years, using spreadsheets, directly led to the development of the StumpGeek application.

 Jonelle and Heather are cousins, and after Greg and Heather moved back to the Tomahawk area, the two couples quickly became close friends.
 As a computer hobbyist, Wes was intensely interested in the fact that Greg's background was in electronics and computer software.
 One discussion led to another, until the concept of how it would be possible to create an application that a logger with any level of computer skill would be able to take advantage of.
-Several ideas were brainstormed, a few false starts, but eventually progress was made in the development of what would become Logged It.
-Logged It takes the Excel spreadsheet logic developed over the years to a simple to use, stand alone Windows PC applications.
+Several ideas were brainstormed, a few false starts, but eventually progress was made in the development of what would become StumpGeek.
+We've taken the Excel spreadsheet logic developed over the years to create a simple to use, stand alone Windows PC applications.

 Wes is a fourth generation logger, who started working with his dad in the woods over 35 years ago.
 Over those years, his logging business has changed from employee, to subcontractor, to independent contractor.
 He has owned and operated several different types of equipment, including dangle and fixed head harvesters, forwarders, feller bunchers, and pull skidders.
 This has included brands such as Ponsse, Timber Jack, Fabtek, Valmet, and John Deere.
 He has seen the timber industry change a great deal in that time, and believes that the industry will continue to evolve.
 Those loggers that want to survive and thrive will need to be able to manage their businesses better than loggers have done in the past.
 He has, throughout the years, experimented on different ways of tracking his business to not only meet the basic needs, but to expand his ability to manage the forest products he handles and the money they represent.
 This experience has directly led to his passion for computers and the creation of StumpGeek.